 An overview shot of the cabin

 This set of crew wasn't as good as my Nok Air's flight.
 They were pretty reserved but were friendly when I requested for something.
 I wanted to buy the airline's polo shirt but they told me they had no stock but I could get it at the airport's office.
 At least they were there to greet you before and after the flight which is quite important, making your guests feel at home.
-I heard negative reviews on this airline in terms of service but I had no problem with this set, all I can say its down to your luck.
+I heard negative reviews on this airline in terms of service but I had no problem with this set, all I can say it is down to your luck.

 What's inside the seat pocket?